AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeAvailableResource.md

 |DestinationResource|String|Yes|InstanceType|The resource type to be queried.
 Valid values:

 -   Zone: zone
--   IoOptimized: I/O optimzied
+-   IoOptimized: I/O optimized
 -   InstanceType: instance type
 -   SystemDisk: system disk
 -   DataDisk: data disk
 -   Network: network type
 -   ddh: dedicated host

-For more information about how to set the DestinationResource parameter, see the preceding Description section. |
+For more information about how to set the DestinationResource parameter, see the "Description" section in this topic. |
 |RegionId|String|Yes|cn-hangzhou|The region ID.
 You can call the [DescribeRegions](~~25609~~) operation to query the most recent region list. |
 |ZoneId|String|No|cn-hangzhou-e|The zone ID.

 This parameter is empty by default.
-When this parameter is empty, the system returns resources that match the other criteria of all zones within the region specified by `RegionId`. |
+When this parameter is empty, the system returns resources that match the other filter conditions of all zones within the region specified by `RegionId`. |
 |InstanceChargeType|String|No|PrePaid|The billing method of the resource.
 For more information, see [Billing overview](~~25398~~).
 Valid values:

 -   PrePaid: subscription